DomSimon/DomSimon/README.md

 Hi, I’m @DomSimon from Berlin, Germany.
 I’m interested in developing Backends in Spring Boot with Java/Kotlin.
-If you are searching for a Berlin based Backend Developer, please feel free to Contact me.

 - 📫 You can reach me over
 Mail: info@itsdom.de